nealmcfee-aws/aws-deepracer-workshop-docs/content/400-level-workshop/modifyrewardfunction.md

 ![Image](/images/400workshop/rewardfunctionfiles.png)

-There are several example reward functions for you to modify.
+There are several example reward functions for you to get started from.

 #### Follow the Center Line in Time Trials ####